danielfrg/pelican-jupyter/README.md

 same name as the ipython notebook with extension `.ipynb-meta`.
 So you should have:
 `my_post.ipynb` and `my_post.ipynb-meta`

-The `ipynb-meta` should have the regular markdown metadata:
+The `ipynb-meta` should have the regular markdown metadata (note the empty line at the end, you need that):

 ```
 Title:
 Slug: